runwhen-contrib/runwhen-local/src/USER_REFERENCE.md

 | matches    | List of child match predicates             |

 The boolean OR operation is supported with an "or" predicate type.
-The predicate evaluates to true if any of the child match predicates evaluate to true.
+The predicate evaluates to true if any of the child match predicates evaluates to true.
 The format is:

 | Field Name | Description                              |
 |------------|------------------------------------------|